JackKiefer/latex-gloves/README.md

 ## Step 1: Structuring the quiz and formatting questions

 Each quiz should be contained in a single master TeX file (usually in Overleaf to allow for collaboration) consisting of a **master header**, any number of **questions**, and a **master footer**.

+Each question in the quiz is automatically assigned to be worth 1 point.
+At the moment, there is no way to change this behavior; different point scales must be manually assigned.

 ### Master headers and question headers
 The each header is simply a LaTeX preamble consisting of the document declaration, package includes, and any custom declarations.